elec-club-iitb/website/_posts/2016-03-07-using-opencv-on-raspberry-pi.md

 Now we start the vnc-server in the rpi, this will broadcast the "screen" of the rpi over the server, which then can be accessed remotely from some other laptop/desktop connected with the same server.
 In order to do this we need to run the following command on the rpi terminal:
 `vncserver :1 -geometry 1366x600 -depth 16 -pixelformat rgb565`
-If you are doing this for the first time then it will ask you for settig a password (Yes, you need to remember it!).
+If you are doing this for the first time then it will ask you for setting a password (Yes, you need to remember it!).
 After finishing that you should see the following on the rpi's terminal.
 `#New ‘X’ desktop is raspberrypi:1`
 This means you have successfully got your rpi desktop put up on your server, now you need to access it.